-Spray drift can affect human, animal and environmental health, including household and farm water supplies, e.g. tank water.
+Spray drift can affect human, animal and environmental health, including household and farm water supplies (e.g. dams and tank water).

 The health impacts of exposure can depend on how and where a chemical is applied, the amount of drift, weather conditions and the toxicity of the chemical.
-If you have been exposed to chemical sprays through spray drift, and are concerned, there are a number of agencies you can contact for help.
+If you have been exposed to chemical sprays through spray drift, and are concerned, there are several agencies you can contact for help.

 It is important to consider a nozzle or sprayer setting that produces the largest possible droplet size (coarsest spray quality) without compromising the efficacy of the chemical.
 Larger droplets are less likely to drift.